ktopolov/DatabaseSystem/README.md

-# DatabaseSystem
+# Multi-Language Project
-Multi-language development project to get used to Linux-based C++, Python development as well as Git
+The name of this repo is misleading (based on what I initially was going to do).
+This is simply a repository where the amount of code will be lightweight, but I will be practicing using multiple development languages, including compiled vs. scripting languages.
+This is a multi-language development project to get used to Linux-based C++, Python development as well as Git.

 # Dependencies
 This repo is build around the Caffe framework.
 To install Caffe in Linux, use: